Halium/docs/supplementary/devices/herolte.rst

 `The Halium Porting Guide <http://docs.halium.org/en/latest/porting/first-steps.html>`_

-`The author's detailed account of the porting process, including valuable extra links and tips <https://github.com/Halium/projectmanagement/issues/48#issuecomment-626908532>`_
+`The author's detailed account of the process of porting Ubuntu Touch to the S7, including valuable extra links and tips <https://github.com/Halium/projectmanagement/issues/48#issuecomment-626908532>`_

 `Device port discussion thread for the S7 on Github <https://github.com/Halium/projectmanagement/issues/48>`_